navdeep-G/stats-and-ml/README.md

 - Mathematical Statistics/Probability
 - Multivariate Statistics
 - Statistical Computing
+- Machine Learning

 ## Software
-- Currently, all implementations and scripts are in R.
+- Currently, all implementations and scripts are in R & Matlab